Hong Kong's leader warns protesters as tent city sprouts up

 The official People's Daily in Beijing described the so-called Occupy Central movement as "unrest" in a front-page editorial published on Saturday - language some analysts said reflected the growing unease among China's leaders.

-Leung's comments came as the protest center outside government head offices in Admiralty took on the feel of a festival campsite in a canyon of skyscrapers.
+Leung's comments came as the protest centre outside government head offices in Admiralty took on the feel of a festival campsite in a canyon of skyscrapers.

 "In here, it is like a piece of green land," said Maggie Cheung, a 27-year-old kindergarten teacher, who added that she would leave to start work tomorrow.